SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

-# Multidimensional Array
+# Multidimensional Arrays

 [slide hideTitle]

-# What is Multidimensional Array?
+# Definition

 The arrays we have been using so far have only held one column of data.